davi1985/desafio02-trilha-reactjs/README.md

 ## About

-In this project is show and movies list filtered by category
+In this project is show an movies list filtered by category

 ## Technologies